 Lizzo (birth name Melissa Jefferson) is an alt hip-hop singer and rapper from Houston, Texas.
 She’s winning praise from artists such as Missy Elliot and Chris Martin.

 I’m not going to pussyfoot here, Lizzo is a big lady, curvaceous, vivacious and full of fun.
-Her performances, like Lizzo, are larger than life and she wants everyone in the audience to feel good about themselves.
+Her performances, just like the beautiful Lizzo, are larger than life and she wants everyone in the audience to feel good about themselves.
 It’s a refreshing change to see a big girl who loves who and what she is.
-Her dancers aren’t the stereotypical slim, athletic types, they’re a group of plus sized ladies called Big Grrrls and they moved like a well-oiled machine with grace and power.
+Lizzo’s dancers aren’t the stereotypical slim, athletic types, they’re a group of plus sized ladies called Big Grrrls and they moved like a well-oiled machine with grace and power.
 As a curvy lady myself, it was a joy to see someone like me on stage and loving it.
 More importantly, the crowd loved them.

-Her outfit was a triumph of purple sparkle but the most startling and wonderful thing was the cut of the lower body, it left little to the imagination and showing belly, bum and muffin tops – all of which she caressed, loved and showed off for all it was worth.
+Lizzo’s outfit was a triumph of purple sparkle but the most startling and wonderful thing was the cut of the lower body, it left little to the imagination and showing belly, bum and muffin tops – all of which she caressed, loved and showed off for all it was worth.
 I confess I’d have been worried about my c section scar, cellulite and sagging skin, but Lizzo loves her body.
 She celebrates every curve, lump and bump in equal measure and I adored her for doing it.

 During the whole set she talked to the crowd, inviting them to love themselves, to look in the mirror and love what they see each day.
 It was inspiring, uplifting and for many in the crowd it was an emotional experience.

-From her Instagram feed
+From Lizzo’s Instagram feed

 View this post on Instagram